bigmlcom/bigmler/docs/index.rst

 will limit the predictions to the ``Adult`` and ``Student`` classes, leaving out the ``Teenager`` classification.

-Multi-labelled predictions can also be computed using ensembles, one for each label.
+Multi-labeled predictions can also be computed using ensembles, one for each label.
 To create an ensemble prediction, use the ``--number-of-models`` option that will set the number of models in each ensemble::